tiendat3699/Easy-Text-Effects-for-Unity/README.md

 - [**Per-Vertex Effects**](Documentation/Documentation.md#per-vertex): Animate individual letters for dynamic text effects.
 - **Combine Effects**: Create complex animations with composite effects.

----

 ## 📃 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.